-This guidebook is designed to help you and your family understand the disease of peripheral arteries in your lower limbs and the treatment with a vascular stent.
+This guidebook is designed to help you and your family understand the vascular disease of the peripheral arteries of your lower limbs and the treatment with a vascular stent.
 If you have any questions as you read, please write them down and discuss them with your doctor.